seanpm2001/The-REAL-Data-Liberation-Front_Docs/Compliance/Corp/I/N/Instagram/README.md

 > **Status:** `✅️ Success`

 Data can be taken out in a standard format.
 A ZIP file is given, which contains all data in acceptable formats, although you have to do 2 takeouts if you want to get both JSON and HTML data.

+> **Warning** _Instagram is **very hostile**, and has a high chance of suspending your account for doing a data takeout.
+While data can be taken out in a standard format, you may have your account suspended for it._

 Standard formats include, but are not limited to: